dd86k/dfile/readme.md

 # dfile - Simple file scanner

+Don't know the nature of a file, or simply want to know more about it? dfile might help!

 dfile is a simple file scanner that is very similar to the UNIX `file` utility.

 It currently recognizes quite a few signatures.